 Obama even told a woman this on an ABC town hall from the White House.

-She wanted to know, I still can't forget this.
+I still can't forget this.

-This was a televised town hall on ABC, and an American citizen showed up and actually asked the President of the United States if he would allow her 95-year-old mother to get a pacemaker or a hearing aid.
+This was a televised town hall on ABC, and an American citizen showed up and actually asked the president of the United States if he would allow her 95-year-old mother to get a pacemaker or a hearing aid.

-Well, one of the two pacemaker.
+Well, one of the things pacemaker.

 And she wanted to know if the government would be taking into account a person's spirit and will to live.